Source: http://bit.ly/1Hwm3lD Photo: Peter Rejcek Public Domain Image

 Blood Falls Facts

-- The astounding natural site misleadingly known as Blood Falls easily forms an extraordinarily unique wonder of Nature.
-Despite appearances, the incredible feature of geology actually represents an amazing outpouring of melting salt water.
+- The astounding natural site misleadingly known as Blood Falls obviously represents an extraordinarily unique wonder of Nature.
+Despite appearances, the incredible feature of geology actually represents a maintained outpouring of melting salt water.

-- To the continual surprise of many people, this intriguing trickle of water very slowly flows out from a point on the Taylor Glacier.
-From there, the remarkable wonder of Nature pours continuously onto the frozen surface of West Lake Bonney.
+- To the continual surprise of many individuals, this intriguing trickle of water slowly yet inexorably flows outward from a point on the Taylor Glacier.
+From there, the remarkable natural flow pours continuously onto the permanently frozen surface of West Lake Bonney.

-- This truly impressive glacier itself further lies in what now bears the name of the McMurdo Dry Valleys.
-This location in turn sits in the eastern section of Antarctica.
+- This truly impressive glacier itself further lies in the region that now bears the name of the McMurdo Dry Valleys.
+This location itself in turn sits within the eastern section of the continent of Antarctica.
 This feature remains quite famous for its constant blood red color.

-- The distinctiveness of this unique feature doesn’t simply end there, though.
-That’s due to the fact that the same processes which form this wonder of Nature also serve to make Blood Falls of extraordinary interest to many microbiologists.
+- The distinctiveness of this unique feature doesn’t simply end with this already impressive list, though.
+That’s due to the fact that the same processes which form this wonder of Nature also serve to presently make Blood Falls of extraordinary interest to many microbiologists.

-- Amazingly, this flow also continues to be of relatively great interest to astrobiologists around the world, as well.
-These experts study it as a means of evaluating the possibility of life’s existence in harsh environments on other planets.
+- Intriguingly, this flow also continues to be of relatively great interest to countless astrobiologists around the world, as well.
+These experts currently study it as a means of evaluating the possibility of life’s existence in harsh environments found on other planets.

 Related Articles